dallasmarlow/eks/readme.md

 ## Docker

-While it is not a requirement interactions with this deployment are assumed to be performed within the docker container defined within this repo.
+While not a technical requirement, interactions with this deployment are intended to be performed within the docker container defined within this repo.
 This includes terraform executions and bastion ssh sessions.

 ```
 # build